Fixed Treatment Unit Operating Under Conditionally Exempt-Limited Fact Sheet

 - The combined wastestream is managed in compliance with the most stringent of the regulatory requirements applicable to each individual wastestream.

 - Evaporating water from hazardous wastes in tanks or containers, such as breathing and evaporation through vents and floating roofs, without adding pressure, chemicals, or heat other than sunlight or ambient room lighting or heating.

 - Combining glutaraldehyde or orthophthaladehyde, used by medical facilities to disinfect medical devices, with formulations containing glycine as the sole active chemical, if the process is carried out onsite.
 This activity is only allowed for medical facilities.

 - Unified Program: The Unified Hazardous Waste and Hazardous Materials Management Regulatory Program is commonly referred to as the Unified Program.
 The Unified Program consolidated several major environmental management and emergency management programs at the local government level to help businesses subject to waste management requirements comply with the legal requirements (Health & Saf.
 Code, div.
 20, ch.
 6.11).

 - Unit: A unit is a tank, a container, or a combination of tanks or tank systems and/or containers located together that are used in sequence to treat or accumulate one or more compatible hazardous wastestreams.
 The devices are either plumbed together or otherwise linked so as to form one treatment system (see Cal.
 Code Regs., tit.
 22, §66260.10).

 For assistance or additional information, contact your local CUPA.
 CUPA addresses and phone numbers are available on CalEPA’s CUPA website.

-For more information, contact the DTSC office nearest you, or call the Regulatory Assistance Officers at:
+You can also contact the DTSC office nearest you, or call our Regulatory Assistance Officers at: